 As an employer, it is also worth noting that your Human Resources department in your company can sue for a tangible employment action and in most cases, it will be your supervisor.

-In some cases though, your supervisor will involve the Human Resources department.
-The Human Resources department goes ahead to examine your performance reviews and take your supervisor’s suggestions.
+In some case though, your supervisor will involve the Human Resources department.
+The Human Resources department will go ahead to examine your performance reviews and take your supervisor’s suggestions.

-Different companies have different ways they employ to delegate the power to take tangible employment action but the important thing is that once an adverse employment action is taken, you may have recourse.
+Different companies have different ways to delegate the power to take tangible employment action, but the important thing is that once an adverse employment action is taken, you may have recourse.

 Insurance is the way forward.
 Try reading What is Unemployment Insurance? | How to file in NJ